publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptIX/m__us_usc_t8_s1356.md

         (1)

-         Except as provided in paragraph (3), no fee shall be charged under subsection (d) of this section for immigration inspection or preinspection provided in connection with the arrival of any passenger, other than aircraft passengers, whose journey originated in the following:
+         Except as provided in paragraph (3), no fee shall be charged under subsection (d) for immigration inspection or preinspection provided in connection with the arrival of any passenger, other than aircraft passengers, whose journey originated in the following:

             (A) Canada,